-Windows command prompt also known as cmd.exe or cmd is an application that allows you to execute programs, change settings, and access files by typing commands into the window.
+Windows command prompt also is known as cmd.exe or cmd is an application that allows you to execute programs, change settings, and access files by typing commands into the window.
 There are many situations where you need to use the command lines instead of the GUI apps and many of the command lines require the admin privilege in order to complete the mission.
-Here this post we discuss the 5 easy and Fastest Way to Open the Command Prompt as Administrator in Windows 10.
+Here this post we discuss the 5 easy and Fastest ways to Open the Command Prompt as Administrator in Windows 10.

 - 1 About Windows command prompt